What I’m writing

 As a post-menopausal woman, I’m too young to be told what I can’t do and too old to delay doing what I must.
 I’m a graduate of The Writer’s Studio offered by Simon Fraser University and a former teacher’s assistant in the program.
 My work has appeared in descant, Euphemism, Emerge 18, Phoebe, Qwerty, “Shy Anthology” (University of Alberta Press), and “You Look Good for Your Age” (University of Alberta Press).
 I’m a writer and editor both on the job and off, and a known hugger of trees.

 Recently, I joined Heige Boehm on A Writer’s Life Short Story Saturday to read one of my short stories.
 I also did an interview with Sabyasachi Nag about the craft of writing which is published in The Artisanal Writer.
+I have since joined the team at The Artisanal Writer as the fiction reviews editor.

 Get new content delivered directly to your inbox.